DRC Frequently Asked Questions

 The DRC is a project of the Child and Adolescent Health Measurement Initiative (CAHMI) and is supported by Cooperative Agreement U59MC27866 from the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB).

-The DRC has longstanding collaborative relationships with Family Voices and many other organizations that work to transform healthcare and improve health for children and their families nationwide.
+The DRC has longstanding collaborative relationships with Family Voices, the Association for Maternal and Child Health Programs (AMCHP), and many other organizations that work to transform healthcare and improve health for children and their families nationwide.
 Through this collaboration, CAHMI and the DRC work to promote data partnerships with family advocates, topical experts, and community leaders.
 The data collected through the NSCH are collected from families, and through these partnerships, we work to ensure that the data can be used by families in order to promote quality care and positive health outcomes for children.

 Using the DRC website